delphix/virtualization-sdk/README.md

 Now, we have to go back to our `appgate` code and make it point to the newly-deployed build on artifactory, instead of the local build we used to test.

 1. Modify `appliance/gradle.properties` and change `virtualizationSdkVer` and `virtualizationApiVer` to refer to your new version number.
-2. Modify `ivy-eclipse-deps.xml` and change the `com.delphix.virtualization` line to refer to your new version number.
+2. Modify `ivy-eclipse-deps.xml` and change the `com.delphix.virtualization.platform` line to refer to your new version number.

 ## Finalizing Appgate Review